It’s one of the irritations of having a mind that sometimes it’s hard to get rid of negative thoughts.

 In contrast to self-affirmation, expressive writing—writing about your deepest thoughts and feelings—has been tested extensively and it does have various health and psychological benefits (although generally only with a small effect).

-Writing emotionally about yourself, then, may help to reduce recurrent unwanted thoughts.
+Writing emotionally about yourself, then, may help to get rid of negative thoughts.

-A note on all these techniques from Daniel Wegner:
+A note on how to get rid of negative thoughts from Daniel Wegner:

 “The techniques and therapies explored here vary from the well established to the experimental, but it should be remembered that, on balance, they lean toward the experimental…these assembled solutions for unwanted thoughts should be taken as hypotheses and possibilities rather than as trusty remedies or recommendations.”